kdjnolan/ANPR/BackEndSQLDatabase/README.md

 SQL code to create storage for a list of registered users

-Creates database users
+Creates the database:  users

-Creates field in a table
+Creates fields in a table:     id, name, username(P), registration number, password

 Creates a store procedure